bM2L/bM2L.github.io/_projects/fefferman.md

 <p>

 <b>Abstract</b>: I'll describe how I came to two very different results related to machine learning.
 One of those results is a uniqueness theorem: Under generic conditions, two neural nets that do exactly the same thing have the same architecture and parameters.
-The other result pertains to the problem of fitting a smooth (C^m) function to data.
+The other result pertains to the problem of fitting a smooth (C<sup>m</sup>) function to data.
 </p>